jd-solanki/anu/docs/guide/components/switch.md

 <!-- 👉 Colors -->
 ::::card Colors

-You can use `color` prop to change the switch color
+You can use `color` prop to change the switch color.

 :::code DemoSwitchColors
 <<< @/components/demos/switch/DemoSwitchColors.vue{15,19,23,27,31}